Amanzimtoti: 1900s

-Toti's largest building, then known as Sanlam Centre, was constructed during 1972/1973.
-It consisted of a shopping complex and a 25-storey block of flats, which can accommodate 1,500 people.
+Toti's largest building, then known as Sanlam Centre, was constructed during 1972 to 1973.
+It originally consisted of a shopping complex and a 25-storey block of flats, which to this day can accommodate 1,500 people.

 Recent history

-Amanzimtoti made the international news when on 23 December 1985, during the peak of the Christmas shopping season, Umkhonto we Sizwe cadre Andrew Sibusiso Zondo detonated a bomb in a rubbish bin at the Sanlam shopping centre during the armed struggle.
+Amanzimtoti made international news when on 23 December 1985, during the peak of the Christmas shopping season, Umkhonto we Sizwe cadre Andrew Sibusiso Zondo detonated a bomb in a rubbish bin at the Sanlam shopping centre during an armed struggle.
 Five people (two women and three children) were killed in the blast and more than forty suffered injuries.

 Geography

-Amanzimtoti lies 27 km south-west of Durban and 99 km north-east of Port Shepstone and is known as the gateway to the KwaZulu-Natal South Coast.
-Organisationally and administratively, it is included in the eThekwini Metropolitan Municipality as a Southern Suburb.

-Amanzimtoti is bordered by Prospecton and Lotus Park to the north, KwaMakhutha to the west, Kingsburgh to the south and the Indian Ocean to the east.
+eManzimtoti is located at the mouth of the aManzimtoti River, about 27 kilometres (17 mi) south-west of Durban.
+The town borders Umbogintwini and Athlone Park to the north, Kingsburgh to the south and KwaMakhutha to the west.

+However, the Greater eManzimtoti area comprises a larger area stretching from Isipingo in the north to Karridene in the south and KwaMakhutha to the west and includes areas such as Prospecton, Athlone Park, Umbogintwini, Doonside, Warner Beach, Winklespruit and Illovo Beach amongst others.

+Culture and contemporary lifestyle

+Regarded as the "gateway" to the South Coast of KwaZulu-Natal, Amanzimtoti has a long-standing reputation and history as a popular tourist destination, owing to its attractive setting on this part of the coastline.
+As a result, tourism is a major part of the local economy mainly attracting local tourists during the summer seasonal period.
+The annual sardine run also attracts many to the Toti beaches.

+With its laid-back beach lifestyle, Amanzimtoti has become an attractive destination for commuters, retired people and holidaymakers alike.
+Today it is described as a bedroom community, one which is primarily residential in character, with many of its residents commuting to Durban daily.